solid-contrib/solid-crud-tests/README.md

 Surface tests for CRUD and Websockets-pubsub functionality of a pod server

 ## Usage

+There are two ways to run these tests:
+* in a container where public read/write access is allowed
+  - set SERVER_ROOT to the URL of this container
+* in a container where some webid-oidc user has Read/Write access
+  - set SERVER_ROOT to the URL of this container to the OIDC issuer for this user
+  - set COOKIE to a cookie that will allow this user to silently authenticate

 ### In development
 Start your server with a self-signed cert on port 443 of localhost and run:
 ```sh